Twathik/live-chat-wundergraph-Mantine-next.js/README.md

 127.0.0.1 storage.live.chat.local
 ```

-6- The server should be reachable from
+4- The server should be reachable from

 ```
 http://live.chat.local
 ```

-Two users have been created from stage 2
+Two users have been created

 ```
 - user1 password user1